hassansuhaib/100-days-of-code/log.md

 ### Day 35: March 18, 2020.

 **Today's Progress:** The ES6 is driving me crazy because it's so different from conventional programming syntax that I am used to.
 Anyway, I did some lessons on it at #freeCodeCamp and learned some weird stuff.

+### Day 36: March 19, 2020.

+**Today's Progress:** Today I started a course on Python at Cisco NetAcad.
+Now, I am building a Calculator using HTML, CSS, and JavaScript but what's special is that I'll be using git along the way to get familiar with it.
+So yeah, Happy Coding!